Fatal Discovery in Son Macià: A Case Raising Questions about Protecting Older People

 First question: How quickly and thoroughly are crime scenes secured in smaller municipalities like Son Macià?
 In practice, this means cordoning off the street, forensic teams collecting evidence, and interviewing witnesses from the neighborhood.
 Such measures are necessary, but they are no guarantee that every clue can later be used.
 In more rural places, witness availability and memory gaps are more common.
 That should not obscure the fact that preventive police presence is also lacking when older people live alone.

 Second question: How robust are the social networks for seniors who live alone?
 On Mallorca, neighborly help is well known – the corner bakery, the chat in front of the shop, the local priests and volunteers.
 But when a very elderly person is seldom visited, signs of change go unnoticed.
+Sometimes the door itself can be a risk, as in reports about fake technicians targeting seniors in Palma.
 In many cases relatives or the municipality only report concerns after something has happened.
-That is a problem of organization, not just of goodwill.
+That is a problem of organization, not just of goodwill; this delay has had tragic outcomes in cases such as the Manacor neglected-apartment incident.

 Third: Conflicts over inheritances and rights of residence can escalate.
 The example here: a right of residence granted to a woman who was not married appears to have caused displeasure among parts of the family.
 Such arrangements are legally possible but lead to tensions.
 Public discussions about estate arrangements and clear advice for those affected are often missing in everyday reality.